Just who are these people coming to your house?

 Recently I started a blog in order to create an accurate, truthful online resource for pet owners.
 It’s called VetChick.com, and it contains articles covering a wide variety of pet health topics.
 It’s ever growing!

-I also recently became certified in veterinary medical acupuncture.
+I also am certified in veterinary medical acupuncture.
 This is different from Chinese Medicine.
 I learned acupuncture from a scientific point of view, communicating with nerves and blood vessels with acupuncture needles.
 (Here’s the basics, and here’s the science-y stuff).

 I look forward to getting to know new people and their pets!
 Nothing makes me happier than helping a cat or dog who has been itching, sick, or hurting, and making life better for the whole family.

 Karen Louis DVM, MS, cVMA

 We’re thrilled to have Dr. Laura Boeren on our team!

 Dr. Boeren graduated from University of Illinois College of Veterinary medicine in 2001, with honors!
 She enjoyed practicing in high quality clinics for years, then took some time off to raise her four children.
 Now they are older, and she’s eager to get back to the work she loves.
 Dr. Boeren particularly enjoys house call practice, because she can take the time to explain all options and diagnoses to clients, as well as get to know the patients better.
 Her particular passion is behavior, and helping animals live better, less-stressful lives.